jamesrwilliams/flagpole/README.md

 ### Previewing a flag

 Any flag can be previewed.
 This can be done via the Flagpole admin screen and pressing the "Enabled Preview" button.
-This will enable a flag for the current logged in user, which is great for previewing a feature while limiting it's exposure to users.
-This can then be turned off again by pressing the "disable preview" button.
+Selecting this will enable that flag for the current logged in user, which is great for previewing a feature while limiting its exposure to users.
+This can be turned off again by pressing the "disable preview" button.
 Users can preview any number of flags at any one time.
+You can also preview groups of flags using Groups.

 ### Publishing a flag

 Publishing a flag enables it for every user that visits your site, this includes logged out users.
-Currently any user can publish a feature as long as it has been marked as stable in the flag options like so: `['stable' => true]`.
+Any user can publish a feature as long as it has been marked as stable in the flag options like so: `['stable' => true]`.
 This acts as a safety net letting developers mark features ready for publication.

 ### Enforcing a flag